Another look on the connections of Hubble tension with the Heisenberg Uncertainty Principle: Incorporating higher dimensional effects

-Modifications of the Compton formula owing to higher dimensional physics considerations were made by Lake and Carr in \cite{Lake:2016enn} where they pursued the so called " Compton-Schwarzschild correspondence ".
-The correspondence was motivated by the observation that the Compton wavelegnth and the Scwharzschild radius are dual to each other under the transformation $ m \to \frac{m_{p}^{2}}{m} $.
-This can be interpreted to be suggesting a link between elementary particles in the $ m < m_{p} $ regime and Black holes in the $ m > m_{p} $ regime.
-In the presence of n extra spatial one may expect this duality to break however it was shown that it can be restored as the effective Compton wavelength depends on the form of a (3+n) dimensional wavefunction and if it is spherically symmetric, the duality is restored.
-The higher dimensional Compton wavelength formula can be written as in (3) with the length scale having the following form for different values of n \cite{arkani1998hierarchy} Now we can again start to incorporate the effects of these modifications for Hubble tension.
-We begin again by assuming that the Compton wavelength is equal to the luminosity distance and so As done before, we set z = 1 and $q_{o} = -1/2 $ to get And so m can be written as Now, we compute m for HST by setting $H_{o} \sim 73$ km/s/Mpc and for a (4+1) Space-time (n=1, $R_{e} = 10^10 $ km) and we get, While for CMB ($H_{0} \sim 68 $ km/s/Mpc), we have Now even though the photon mass scale values are within the requirements set by the Particle data group and Laboratory tests \cite{hagiwara2002review,williams1971new}, we now have which is a bit higher than $ \frac{\Delta H_{o}}{H_{o}} \sim 0.1 $ .
+Now we can again start to incorporate the effects of these modifications for the Hubble tension.
+We begin again by assuming that the Compton wavelength is equal to the luminosity distance and so As done before, we set z = 1 and $q_{o} = -1/2 $ to get And so m can be written as Now, we compute m for HST by setting $H_{0} \sim 73$ km/s/Mpc and for a (4+1) Space-time (n=1, $R_{e} = 10^10 $ km) and we get, While for CMB ($H_{0} \sim 68 $ km/s/Mpc), we have Now even though the photon mass scale values are within the requirements set by the Particle data group and Laboratory tests \cite{hagiwara2002review,williams1971new}, we now have which is a bit higher than $ \frac{\Delta H_{0}}{H_{0}} \sim 0.1 $ .
 If we now perform the same calculations for n = 2 or n=7 (String/M theory scale) or for an arbitrarily large number of spatial dimensions $n \to \infty $ , the predicted mass scale for the photon will keep on going down (comfortably reaching below $\mathcal{O} (10^{-100})$) while $ \frac{\Delta m}{m} $ would keep on increasing further and further, thereby again not being able to explain the Hubble tension quite in the same way as in \cite{capozziello2020addressing}.
 In fact, it is easy to check that the value of $ \frac{\Delta m}{m} $ keeps on increasing as we increase the number of extra spatial dimensions up until the String/M-Theory levels, where $ \frac{\Delta m}{m} \sim 1 $.
 This makes it clear that the extra dimensional considerations cannot provide the same inferences for the Hubble tension as one gets in the usual (3+1) space-time case \cite{capozziello2020addressing}. \\